9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-4.md

 - [ ] **Brainstorm:** The game students played is just the bare bones.
 Help students brainstorm ideas to improve Escape the Maze that they can code as they build their coder skills.

 <iconp type="question"> The game you just saw is just the starter version.
 As a coder, it will be your job to improve the game and make it your own.
 What features could we add to Escape the Maze to make it more fun to play? </iconp>
-<iconp type="answer"> Record students’ responses on the board as they share and encourage them to write the ideas they like in their idea journals. </iconp>
+<iconp type="answer"> Record students’ responses on the board as they share and encourage them to write the ideas they like in their workbooks. </iconp>

 Continue to prompt students with questions:
 <iconp type="question"> What could make the enemies more challenging? </iconp>